kadena-io/kadena-evm-sandbox/README.md

 ` await chainweb.switchChain(chainId);`

 must be called in order to switch to the correct chain and get the signers with the correct network context for that chain.

+If you use the `@kadena/hardhat-chainweb` `runOverChains` function, the chain switching will be done for you.

 You can find examples of switching chains in the `solidity/test/SimpleToken.test.js` and  `solidity/test/SimpleToken.integration.test.js` test files.